skip-mev/feemarket/README.md

 MaxLearningRate is the upper bound for the learning rate.

-### TargetBlockUtilization

-TargetBlockUtilization is the target block utilization for the current block.

 ### MaxBlockUtilization

 MaxBlockUtilization is the maximum block utilization.
 Once this has been surpassed,